xtendui/xtendui/src/gatsby/markdown/components/group-number/index.md

 description: "Input number with list group and javascript for and effective interaction."
 ---

+GroupNumber is a standalone plugin that manages **quantity increments on input number**.

 ## Styles

 You can **customize the default styles of this component** inside `tailwind.config.js` setting `theme.extend.xtendui.groupnumber` see [css customization](/components/css#customization).
 Check [xtendui/src/groupnumber.css.js](https://github.com/xtendui/xtendui/blob/beta/src/groupnumber.css.js) for default styles.